brian-watkins/learn-do-share/README.md

 We have a github action that validates types, runs the tests, builds and deploys our software to Azure as a static web app with a serverless function for the backstage component.
 This all occurs via a github action that's defined in `.github/workflows`.

+### Deploy a Preview Environment

+Azure has the concept of preview environments.
+To create one, put your changes on a branch and create a pull request to the main branch.
+This will automatically trigger the workflow and deploy the changes in the pull request at a new (preview) url.

+When you're done, merge the changes into master and close the pull request.
+You'll need to go to the Azure portal and manually delete the preview environment.

 ### Deploy Infrastructure